Verified and Tested 03/10/2015

 Configuring Windows Server 2012 R2 NIC Teaming

-For Team Name, type the name that want to set it up as.
+For Team Name, please type the name that you want to set it up as.
 Check the NIC cards that you want to team.
 In the additional properties drop-down, change the Load Balancing Mode to Hyper-V Port.
-(Note: Teaming Mode should be defaulted to “Switch Independent” and Standby Adapter should be defaulted to “None(all adapters Active)”
+(Note: Teaming Mode should be defaulted to “Switch Independent,” and Standby Adapter should be defaulted to “None(all adapters Active).”

 Click on the Team Interface tab.
 Right-Click on your Team Name and select Properties.